kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

 ## Stages

-The `stage` is a map that allows to execute blocks of cloud-init directives during the lifecycle of the node [stages](/docs/architecture/cloud-init).
+The `stages` key is a map that allows to execute blocks of cloud-init directives during the lifecycle of the node [stages](/docs/architecture/cloud-init).

 A full example of a stage is the following: